 What to do if you hit an animal while driving.
 How to help injured animals & pets at a scene of a driving accident, How to report knocking a pet over whilst driving.
 Cat, dog, pet, wild animal driving accidents on UK roads..
 PetCheck.blog BlogKeep reading

 Fireworks – The Law

-Whilst not specifically a ‘Pet Law’ fireworks became such a hazardous nuisance after the millenium that a law was introduced as to when they could be purchased and used in the UK to avoid the growing inconveniences and accidents that were occurring to pets and humans.
+Whilst not specifically a ‘Pet Law’ fireworks became such a hazardous nuisance after the millenium that a law was introduced as to when they could be purchased and used in the UK to avoid the growing inconveniences, distress and accidents that were occurring to pets as well as humans.

 The Law outlines who can buy fireworks and the classification types of those fireworks and the dates when they could be purchased and used.
 Government website ‘Fireworks and the Law.’

 A hefty fine was imposed and prison sentence for selling or using fireworks illegally.

 It is estimated that more than 50% of pets suffer with anxiety problems when fireworks are launched and it is hoped that these measures help to curb those problems.